Quantum-secure message authentication via blind-unforgeability

 This concludes the proof of \expref{Lemma}{lem:g-projected}. \end{proof}

-We now continue with the ``\textbf{case $q$}'' proof of \expref{Theorem}{thm:real-BZ-killer}.
+We now continue with the ``\textbf{case $q$}'' proof of the theorem.
 We bound \adver's success probability separately for each outcome $K$.
 Indeed, it suffices to show that for all $K\subset\bits^n$, $|K|=q$ the probability that the output contains a pair $(0\|p,0^{2n})$ is negligible if \adver continues with

 in place of $\ket\psi$.